 Making polite requests in Spanish

-PODER and PODRÍA are not the only ways to make requests in Spanish.
+PODER and PODRÍA are not the only ways to make requests or ask for favors in Spanish.
 Sometimes, it will be more appropriate to use the equivalent phrases for “Would you mind…” , that is “¿Te importaría + action?”, “¿Te molestaría + action?”, “¿Quisieras + action?” and “¿Te gustaría + action?”.
 Know that each way to ask may be appropriate in a context or country, but not in others.

 The indirect object pronoun TE could be easily replaced by LE(formal, singular) or LES(formal, plural).
 QUISIERAS and GUSTARÍA are more like commands than requests so they may sound a little too demanding, but again this may be the way people are used to make requests in some Spanish-speaking countries.
 Here are some examples using the ways to make requests in Spanish we just mentioned: